 Many Drivers Don’t Know What Flashing Traffic Lights Mean

-Many cannot identify the correct action to take when approaching flashing traffic lights.
-Which is strange, because this is, and has always been, a very common question on the DMV written knowledge test in all states.
+Which is strange, because flashing light signals are, and have always been, a common item on the DMV written knowledge test in all states.

-The basic rule for traffic signals is very simple.
-Red means stop.
-Yellow means caution.
+The basic rule for traffic light signals is quite simple.

-When you approach a flashing red light at a rail road crossing, you may not proceed until the lights stop flashing.
-Same thing when you approach a stopped school bus.
+Railroad crossing: When you approach a flashing red light at a railroad crossing, you may not proceed until the lights stop flashing and the way is clear.

 DMV Example Questions

-With this knowledge, you will have no issues when you see questions like the following on your written DMV test (All three are common across all states):
+With this knowledge, you will have no issues when you see questions like these on your written DMV test (All three are common across all states):

 A traffic light with a flashing red signal means?